Marker Logo

 Joseph L. Meek Marker image.
 Click for full size.

-Photographed By Kevin W., June 14, 2008
+Photographed by Kevin W., June 14, 2008

 1. Joseph L. Meek Marker

-Inscription.
 Born in Washington Co.
 Va., Meek leaves home at age 18, arriving in St. Louis in the fall of 1828.
 Meek signs on as a trapper with the Rocky Mtn.
 Fur Co., remaining in the Rockies until 1839.

 1839 - 1843: Meek travels to the Willamette Valley and eventually starts farming on the "Tualatin Plains".

 1843: Early settlers recognize the need to form a governing body in the Oregon Country.
 They convene at Champoeg in May, 1843.
-Meek has a pivotal role in establishing an American type of provisionally government.
+Meek has a pivotal role in establishing an American type of provisional government.
 He is appointed Sheriff of the Oregon Country.

 1848: Meek accepts the duty of Messenger to Congress.
 He arrives in Washington D.C. on May 28, 1848, with dispatches concerning conditions in Oregon.
 Meek is hosted by his cousin, President James Polk.
 Oregon is admitted as a territory and Joe Meek is commissioned the first U.S. Marshal in the territory.